 In addition, every study that is descriptive in nature is limited with respect to the inner validity of its findings.
 For example, in the finding relating the experience of isolation with the tendency towards a pro-rehabilitation attitude, it is possible that the participants were relatively more sensitive to start with.
-This limitation is associated with the fact that it is not possible at the outset to determine with conviction that the comparative groups possess identical characteristics.
+This limitation is associated with the fact that it is not possible at the outset to determine with certainty that the comparative groups possess identical characteristics.
 In order to reduce this threat variables in the different models, such as age, gender and marital status, were controlled owing to their potential impact on the variable being measured, namely, pro-punishment and pro-rehabilitation attitudes towards offenders.

 Nevertheless, the present research provides a unique insight into the possible contribution of the affective component on the determination of attitudes in general, and attitudes towards rehabilitation and punishment in particular.
 In addition, it examines the relationship between the affective (feeling) and knowledge components and pro-rehabilitation attitudes.
-Future studies will be required to expand the examination of these components and their effect on attitudes in order to gain a better understanding of the factors that influence attitudes and, in turn, to formulate public opinion and policy supporting rehabilitation of criminals.
+Future studies should expand the examination of these components and their effect on attitudes in order to gain a better understanding of the factors that influence attitudes and, in turn, to formulate public opinion and policy supporting rehabilitation of criminals.

 Conclusion

-The study hypotheses aimed to examine the connection between isolation, as a proxy of the feeling/ affective component, and support of rehabilitation, and the connection of the knowledge component to support of rehabilitation.
-Both hypotheses received support in this study as demonstrated in our hierarchical regression.
-Specifically, the results of the study support the importance of the feeling/ affective component in measuring attitudes, and thus the connection of this important factor to attitudes favorable of rehabilitation over incarceration and isolation.
-As argued previously in the current study, respondents experienced many emotions that are similar to those experienced by incarcerated individuals (i.e., anxiety, loneliness, depression and melancholy), in what is known in the literature as “pains of imprisonment”.
-As for the knowledge component, the result of the current study add support to findings from previous studies demonstrating that level of knowledge is positively related to support of rehabilitative attitudes and negatively related to support of punitive policies.
-Specifically, respondents with higher level of concrete knowledge about the issues pertaining to criminal justice and sentencing tend to be less punitive.
-The affirmation of both hypotheses provide further support to the importance of measuring both knowledge and feeling/affective componenet when aiming to examine attitudes and opinions that may impact policy, and in the case of the current study, policies regarding social reaction to convicted offenders.
+The study hypotheses examined: 1) the connection between isolation, as a proxy for the affective/feeling component, with support for rehabilitation; and 2) the connection between the knowledge component and support for rehabilitation.
+The findings support both hypotheses, as demonstrated in the hierarchical regression.
+Specifically, the results of the study support the importance of the affective/feeling component in measuring attitudes, and thus the connection of this factor to attitudes favoring rehabilitation over incarceration and isolation.
+As noted, respondents experienced many emotions that are similar to those experienced by incarcerated individuals (i.e., anxiety, loneliness, depression, and melancholy), in what is known in the literature as “pains of imprisonment.”

+Regarding the knowledge component, the current study supports findings from previous studies demonstrating that level of knowledge is positively correlated with attitudes and supporting rehabilitation and negatively correlated with support for punitive policies.
+Specifically, respondents with higher levels of concrete knowledge about the issues pertaining to criminal justice and sentencing tend to have less punitive attitudes.
+The confirmation of both hypotheses provides further support to the importance of measuring both knowledge and affective/feeling component when examining attitudes and opinions that may impact policies such as, in the current case study, policies regarding social reactions to convicted offenders.

 References